dncnmcdougall/LatticeGas/README.md

 both mass (number of bits) and momentum.

 ## Extensions
-There is not damping.
-THere is no damping of the momentum, so the wake of an object becomes infinitly wide, given enough time.
+There is no damping.
+There is no damping of the momentum, so the wake of an object becomes infinitly wide, given enough time.
 Obviously this is non-physical.
 Damping should be introduced.
 However this si a bit tricky as all bits are binary values and so introducing damping while maintaining the binary